First year entrants onto undergraduate study

 This means figures are shown for these groups as a whole.

-Students record their own ethnicity, either when they apply for a degree course or when they register with a higher education institution.
+Students record their own ethnicity, either when they apply for a course or when they register with a higher education provider.

 Read the detailed methodology document for the data on this page.